paezha/corpuscular/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-In this notebook I experiment with floating spheres using rayrender.
+In this notebook I experiment with floating corpuscules (spheres or cubes) using rayrender.

 These packages are needed: